 Makes: 18 mini muffins or 8 medium muffins Prep time: 5 minutes Cook time: 20-35 minutes Difficulty: Easy

-2 ripe frozen bananas 2 cups organic, whole rolled oats 2 tablespoons tahini 2 tablespoons shredded coconut 1/8 teaspoon salt 1 teaspoon baking powder 1 teaspoom vanilla (I used powder) 1 tablespoon maple syrup (optional) 1 lemon, juice + zest 1 cup frozen blueberries
+2 ripe frozen bananas 2 cups organic, whole rolled oats 2 tablespoons tahini 2 tablespoons shredded coconut 1/8 teaspoon salt 1 teaspoon baking powder 1 teaspoon vanilla (I used powder) 1 tablespoon maple syrup (optional) 1 lemon, juice and zest 1 cup frozen blueberries

+Preheat oven to 180 degrees celsius fan-forced.
 Add all ingredients except for the blueberries to your food processor.
-Pulse to combine and blend until smooth and eavenly combined.
+Pulse to combine and blend until smooth and evenly combined.